Jim Street's Kookie’s Kar hot rod sells for $440,000!

-Iconic hot rod credited with starting the 1950s T-bucket craze is to be sold at Mecum Auctions for no reserve, from the estate of the late Jim Street
+The iconic hot rod credited with starting the 1950s T-bucket craze has sold at Mecum Auctions, from the estate of the late Jim Street

-The long-lost Kookie’s Kar hot rod that’s widely credited with starting the 1950s T-bucket craze has emerged from decades hidden away, to be offered for sale at a Mecum auction.
+The long-lost Kookie’s Kar hot rod that’s widely credited with starting the 1950s T-bucket craze has sold for $440,000 plus premiums at Mecum's Indy 2018 auction after decades hidden away.

 Kookie’s Kar was built by the late Norm Grabowski, and later starred in the hit private-detective series 77 Sunset Strip as actor Edd Byrnes’ personal driver.
 It became one of the world’s most historically significant custom cars.